groupserver/gs.group.messages.add.smtp2gs/README.txt

 ===========

 Usually a SMTP server (such as Postfix) will call ``smtp2gs`` to add an email message to a GroupServer group.
-It uses the pages provided by this module to `check if a group exists`_, and to `add an email`_ to a group.

 Usage
 -----